Skip to main content

 Getting good content out the door is a team effort, so let’s meet the team creating quality content for Tucker Home Goods.

 Tucker Home Goods sells furniture and lighting fixtures to large retailers and wholesalers across the globe.
 The company is an existing Salesforce customer, and uses Sales, Service, Commerce, and Experience Clouds.
-Recently, Tucker Home Goods added Salesforce CMS into the mix, and the whole content team is thrilled.

 Demystifying the Digital Experiences App and Salesforce CMS

-Everyone on the Tucker Home Goods team has different roles and permissions, so they each navigate to different parts of Salesforce to do their work.
+Everyone on the Tucker Home Goods team has different roles and permissions, so they each use different parts of Salesforce to do their work.
 But in general, most of the content creation magic happens in the Digital Experiences app and Salesforce CMS.
 Here’s a rundown of where they do each task.

-Digital Experiences App
+Access the Digital Experiences App

 The team accesses the Digital Experiences app from the App Launcher in Salesforce.
 This app allows folks with the right permissions to create content, manage its lifecycle, and assign content to publishing channels such as a site, community, Marketing Cloud Engagement, or Lightning apps.
 Chris, Sheng, and Elle have varying degrees of access to this app.